G-type main-sequence star: Spectral standard stars

 The revised Yerkes Atlas system (Johnson & Morgan 1953) listed 11 G-type dwarf spectral standard stars; however, not all of these still exactly conform to this designation.

 The "anchor points" of the MK spectral classification system among the G-type main-sequence dwarf stars, i.e. those standard stars that have remained unchanged over years, are Chara (G0V), the Sun (G2V), Kappa1 Ceti (G5V), 61 Ursae Majoris (G8V).
 Other primary MK standard stars include HD 115043 (G1V) and 16 Cygni B (G3V).
 The choices of G4 and G6 dwarf standards have changed slightly over the years among expert classifiers, but often-used examples include 70 Virginis (G4V) and 82 Eridani (G6V).
 There are not yet any generally agreed upon G7V and G9V standards.

 Habitability

 G-type main sequence stars can provide habitability for life to develop, such as the Sun with life on Earth.
 They also live long enough to give life enough time to develop, between 7.9 and 13 billion years.
-Our Sun's lifetime is about 10 billion years.
+The Sun's lifetime is about 10 billion years.

 Planets

 Besides the Sun and its planets, some of the nearest G-type stars known to have planets include 61 Virginis, HD 102365, HD 147513, 47 Ursae Majoris (Chalawan), and Mu Arae (Cervantes).

-A famous example of a G-type star with a planetary system was Tau Ceti, which was once known to host eight planets.
-As of July 2025, all of these planets have been disconfirmed as a 2025 study using ESPRESSO data failed to unambiguously detect any planets.
+Tau Ceti was once thought to host up to eight planets.
+As of July 2025, a 2025 study using ESPRESSO data failed to unambiguously detect any planets.